Yousuf28/quarto_website/README.md

 ### Step 2: Create the Post File

-Create an `index.qmd` file in your new directory:
+Create an `index.qmd` file in the new directory:

 ```bash
 touch posts/your-post-title/index.qmd